Enrich your grits with greens and other vegetables

 Lignans are phytonutrients found in the bran of seeds and other vegetables.
 Wholemeal corn grits is a particularly rich source of these very important compounds; once they enter the colon they are devoured by the normal flora forming substances with a similar structure to human oestrogen.

 They compete with oestrogen at sites on the breast.
-Just one helping of whole grains per day reduces the incidence of malignant tumours by nearly 50%[1]; that's massive.
+Just one helping of a whole grain each day reduces the incidence of malignant tumours by nearly 50%[1]; that's massive.

 Enrich; and allow to retrograde